 Most jobs will require you to be proficient in varying levels of English, aside from whatever language of origin you were hired for.

-Some basic knowledge of the Mandarin language and fundamentals in understanding Chinese etiquette will go a long way in making your transition easier.
+Some basic knowledge of Mandarin and fundamentals of Chinese etiquette will go a long way in making your transition easier.
 Our guide to learning Chinese might help you out and prepare you for life in China.
+Expats consistently report that even basic Mandarin skills significantly speed up the job-search process and make daily workplace interactions far less isolating.

 Health Checks